zmarcantel/phonebook/README.md

 TODO
 ----

-1. Modular cache backing
-2. DNSSEC for verification of source
+1. DNSSEC for verification of source

 Records Supported